CalcagnoLoic/react-tailwind-boilerplate/README.md

 - [How to use it](https://github.com/CalcagnoLoic/react-tailwind-boilerplate?tab=readme-ov-file#how-to-use-it)
 - [Technologies used in the template](https://github.com/CalcagnoLoic/react-tailwind-boilerplate?tab=readme-ov-file#technologies-used-in-the-template)

-## Context
+# Context

 This template provides a minimal setup to get React Project.
 It lets you quickly get started on a React project with tailwind and Vitest for unit testing.
 A CI starter is also included in the template.

-## Template structure
+# Template structure

 This template has a fairly common structure, with a folder for CICD workflows, a public folder and a source folder.
-A few rules from the linter are used to add a framework to Typescript.
+A few rules from the linter are used to add a working environment to Typescript.

-### Structuring the various `src` folder
+## Structuring the various `src` folder

 In the `src` folder, you can find various subfolders.
 These are all created in the same way.
 Namely, a subfolder with a descriptive name and an `index.tsx`.
 In the template, you'll find them under the name `Example...tsx`.
 Feel free to rename them or simply delete them to work with something other than `index.tsx`.